Chevalier (2022 film): Production

 In June 2020, it was reported that Searchlight Pictures had bought a feature pitch from Atlantas Stefani Robinson for Chevalier de Saint-Georges, a biopic about the musician of the same name, with Stephen Williams attached to direct.
 In March 2021, it was reported that Kelvin Harrison Jr. was cast in the lead role of Saint-Georges.
 In July 2021, Samara Weaving joined the cast as the female lead.
 The following month, Lucy Boynton and Minnie Driver were added to the main cast, with Alex Fitzalan cast in a supporting role and the film's title shortened to Chevalier.

 Principal photography began on September 7, 2021, in Prague, and ended in November 2021.

 Music

 The film was scored by Kris Bowers, with uncredited contributions from Michael Abels, and the soundtrack was released alongside the film.
 The score also contains several classical compositions, including those of de Saint-Georges.

 Release

 Chevalier had its world premiere at the 47th Toronto International Film Festival on September 11, 2022.
-Originally set to be released by Searchlight Pictures in theaters on April 7, 2023, the date was pushed back to April 21, 2023.
+Originally set to be released by Searchlight Pictures in theaters on April 7, 2023, the date was pushed back to April 21, 2023, taking the original release date of Next Goal Wins.

 The film was released for digital platforms on June 16, 2023.